chris-tse/ghost-export-to-markdown/README.md

 # ghost-export-to-markdown

-A simple CLI to export Ghost posts to Markdown.
+A simple CLI to export Ghost posts to Markdown using the Ghost Content API.

 ## Installation